Messerschmitt Kabinenroller: Frame

 The Kabinenroller was based on a central monocoque tub made from pressed steel sheet and tubular steel.

 The earlier Kr175 had triangular form of steel reinforced floor.
 The tub tapered upward from front to rear with a bulkhead at the back.
 The bulkhead supported a tubular steel subframe and acted as the firewall.
 The subframe supported the engine and the rear suspension.
 The engine cover was hinged to the monocoque structure.
 The fuel tank was in the top of the engine cover and fed the carburettor by gravity.

 The monocoque tub, with the bulkhead at the back, a nose section at the front, and an access hatch system overhead, formed a passenger compartment for a driver and a passenger sitting in tandem.
 The base plate on which the hatch was hinged was riveted to the right side of the monocoque tub and the nose section.
 The hatch was made of a steel sheet base with a glass windshield, a plexiglas bubble canopy, and a framed set of sliding windows on either side of the canopy.
+In Germany the Kabinenroller got the nickname "Schneewittchensarg" (Snow White's coffin) because of the plexiglas canopy.

 The tandem seating allowed the body to be long and narrow, with a low frontal area.
 This also allowed the body to taper like an aircraft fuselage, within a practical length.